EddyLuten/bhreia.com/docs/deities/amalchi.md

 His followers, of course, reassembled and concocted a plan to get Amalchi back onto the surface of the world.
 This time, they met in total clandestine conditions, separated from society in secret catacombs they built underneath their human settlement near the town that's now named Cauldin's Point.
 The place was built as both a focus for the power of Amalchi, being at the dead center of the world, and a safe haven for his followers.
 It wasn't until 800 years after Korban's assassination, during the early years of the Fourth Age that they once again succeeded.

-One of his followers, a man named [Moreus](../adventures/dauriels-mansion/npcs/moreus.md), offered his body as the receptacle for Amalchi's life force, knowing that his own essence would be erased from existence, and so it was.
-Bhreia, once again sensing the imbalance that she so hated, came to Dauriel Aldarion (he doesn't know, but he's a descendent of Korban) in a vision and told him to stop the process while it was not yet completed.
+One of his followers, a man named [[moreus]], offered his body as the receptacle for Amalchi's life force, knowing that his own essence would be erased from existence, and so it was.
+Bhreia, once again sensing the imbalance that she so hated, came to [[dauriel]] (he doesn't know, but he's a descendent of Korban) in a vision and told him to stop the process while it was not yet completed.
 In the end, he partially succeeded, without direct help from the goddess, and was able to store a part of Amalchi's spirit in an orb built from his party's life forces as well as most of his own.

 Enough of Amalchi exists in the elemental plane of air to keep the day and night cycle going, but this fractured existence is an unstable situation -- and Dauriel knows it.

+## Final Draconic Form

+While Amalchi can inhabit a willing host, this is only done for a fairly short period of gestation, no more than a few hours.
+After he has amassed enough power into the host body, and consumed enough blood to grow the body of a dragon, it undergoes a process of transformation whereby the original host body is discarded like an empty molt from which the fully formed Amalchi sprouts.

+Its final shape is that of a **Sky Blue Dragon**, vacillating between the day sky and the night sky.
+It has six eyes, laid out like five smaller white eyes surrounding a large eye that radiates pure sunlight.
+Amalchi's symbol is a fairly close approximation of these eyes.
+They represent the sun and the five moons, which Amalchi controls.
+Amalchi is extremely large and when his wings envelop a person or persons, they are transported to the plane of air.

+Now, being in a material form, Amalchi can bring forth his children, who are represented by the five moons and listed below.
+Once the sky is empty, he can continue with his plans to bring it down.

 ## Followers